nhinvo/MicrobeMod-Snakemake/README.md

 ### 1. Install Snakemake and Conda/Mamba
 Install Snakemake and Conda/Mamba following the instructions at this [link](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#:~:text=for%20installing%20Snakemake.-,Installation%20via%20Conda/Mamba,-This%20is%20the).

+### 2. Install dorado
+Install the dorado following instructions on their [Github](https://github.com/nanoporetech/dorado).
+Edit the path to your dorado install in "inputs/config.yaml" on line 4 (dorado: installation path).

-### 2. Install MicrobeMod and MicrobeMod's Dependencies
+### 3. Install MicrobeMod and MicrobeMod's Dependencies
-Install the MicrobeMod and its Dependencies following the instructions on their [Github](https://github.com/cultivarium/MicrobeMod)
+Install the MicrobeMod and its Dependencies following the instructions on their [Github](https://github.com/cultivarium/MicrobeMod).
+Edit the path to your MicrobeMod installation in "inputs/config.yaml" on line 12 (MicrobeMod: installation path), and the conda environment name on line 10 (MicrobeMod: conda env name).

 ### 3.Set up Snakemake Pipeline
 #### 1. Edit Experimental Configurations